deanban/venue/README.md

-This is a project testing react-reveal, react-scroll.
-Also utilizes renderprop pattern.
+This project was done for practicing and testing Material UI, React renderprop pattern, react-reveal, and react-scroll.

 ---

-All data within it are fake!!
+All data are fake!!

 ---